EstelleGvl/unknownhands/pages/USER_GUIDE.md

 - **Enter:** Submit search

 ### Mobile Use

-**Responsive Design:**
-- Site works on tablets and phones
-- Some features optimized for desktop
+- Site works on tablets and phones but is overall optimized for desktop
-- Map and Timeline best on larger screens

-**Mobile Tips:**
-- Use portrait mode for Browse
-- Use landscape for Viewer
-- Pinch to zoom on maps

-### Bookmarking Searches

-**Save Your Work:**
-1. Apply filters and search
-2. Copy URL from address bar
-3. Bookmark or save link
-4. Return to exact same filtered view later

-**Share Searches:**
-- Send URLs to colleagues
-- Include in publications
-- Cite specific subsets of data

 ### Exporting Data and Visualizations